rask/phpstan-2661/README.md

     $ phive install
     $ composer test
     $ composer phpstan

-The PHPStan configuration should load a file properly from the `tools/phpunit.phar` package, but does not.
+What should happen: PHPUnit files are loaded form PHAR properly, and using non-Composer PHPStan binary should load PHPUnit extension properly, and then display a static analysis error regarding PHPUnit's `assertSame(true, ...)`.

-By default Phive installs PHPUnit as `phpunit`, but I've configured to install it as `phpunit.phar` to make it instantly browsable in PHPStorm for instance.
+By default Phive installs PHPUnit as `tools/phpunit`, but I've configured to install it as `tools/phpunit.phar` to make it instantly browsable in PHPStorm for instance.